 Do Parrots Like Blackberries?

-Blackberries aren’t naturally grown in areas that parrots live in the wild, so the taste of blackberries is completely new to most captive parrots.
+Blackberries aren’t naturally grown in areas that parrots live in the wild, so the taste is new to most captive parrots.

-Parrots commonly eat with their eyes, which tells them whether something is healthy or poisonous.
+Parrots commonly eat with their eyes, which tells them whether something is nutritious or poisonous.

 Are Blackberries Good For Parrots?

-Blackberries are an excellent source of nutrition for parrots.
-Though blackberries are small, they’re packed with a range of vitamins, minerals, and antioxidants that help to keep your parrot healthy.
+Blackberries are a good source of nutrition for parrots.
+Although blackberries are small, they’re high in vitamins, minerals, and antioxidants.

 A study by Avian Research found that long-lived birds had high levels of antioxidants in their bodies.
-Blackberries can, therefore, help parrots live longer, healthier lives, but only when fed in moderation.
+Fed in moderation, blackberries can enable parrots to live longer, healthier lives.

 Blackberries contain high levels of fiber, which is essential for digestion and good gut health.
 Fiber moves slowly through the body, keeping parrots full.
-This means that parrots are less likely to overeat as a result.
+This means that parrots are less likely to overeat.

-Fiber also helps parrots pass hard, painful stools.
-If they’re watery or the parrot has recently suffered from diarrhea, fiber bulks them out, again, making the stools easier to pass.
+Fiber makes passing hard, painful stools much easier.
+If poop is watery or the parrot has diarrhea, fiber bulks them out, making the stools easier and more comfortable to pass.

 There is around 31.5 mg in a standard cup of raw blackberries.
 Vitamin C is essential for: